Ajax4778/PyMap/README.md

 ### Notes
 * The server is strictly necessary only for Chrome users, since Chrome restricts geolocation from local files.
-For others, the browser interface can be accessed by simply opening `index.html`.
+* For non-Chrome users, the browser interface can be accessed by simply opening `index.html`.
+However, the command-line interface requires the server to be running.